reserve-protocol/protocol/docs/pause-freeze-states.md

 ### `Furnace.melt()`

-It is necessary for `Furnace.melt()` to remain emabled in order to allow `RTokenAsset.refresh()` to update its `price()`.
+It is necessary for `Furnace.melt()` to remain enabled in order to allow `RTokenAsset.refresh()` to update its `price()`.
 Any revenue RToken that has already accumulated at the Furnace will continue to be melted, but the flow of new revenue RToken into the contract is halted.

 ### `StRSR.payoutRewards()`